Aiman-Fauarsy/Authentication-Authorization-Angular7-WEB-API-Using-Token-System/README.md

 #Authentication-Authorization-Angular-7-WEB-API-example (using Token)
 Register and login example with Authentication Authorization example project using Angular 7 and WEB API.

+<strong>About this project</strong>
 A full example explaning how to do Register and login and save data in Web API with explination how it works.
+Using WebApi with entityFramework for backend also nugget packages to unable cors, and add token system for Authentication and Authorization

 <strong>#Please before running this project remember! </strong>